JulianKnodt/julianknodt.github.io/readme.md

 many new activities 🙇, so if there's anything neat to do feel free to reach out.

 If you're looking to collaborate on something, want to get coffee/tea, or are just generally interested in chatting, email me!
-I'm all over the place, but am currently near Seattle for a brief stint, but am usually in the Bay Area.
+I'm all over the place, so see above for where I am currently.

 If you have any comments or questions on my writing, go to the [github repo][github repo] for this page, and file an issue, or make a pull request!
 I'll get to 'em eventually.